2dongheee/CVLab_Project/README.md

 -->
 ## About RepositoryTemplate
 <!--Wirte one paragraph of project description -->
-This project's purpose is to create a make Repository with a collection of default settings
+The purpose of this project is to proceed with the CVLab project.

 ## Overview
 <!-- Write Overview about this project -->